Bangladesh Bank robbery: Events

 Capitalizing on weaknesses in the security of the Bangladesh central bank, including the possible involvement of some of its employees, perpetrators attempted to steal US$951 million from the Bangladesh Bank's account with the Federal Reserve Bank of New York.
 The theft happened sometime between 4–5 February 2016, when Bangladesh Bank's offices were closed for the weekend.

 The perpetrators managed to compromise Bangladesh Bank's computer network, observe how transfers are done, and gain access to the bank's credentials for payment transfers.
 They used these credentials to authorise about three dozen requests to the Federal Reserve Bank of New York.
-These requests were made to transfer funds to accounts in Sri Lanka and the Philippines.
+These requests were made to transfer funds to accounts in the Philippines and Sri Lanka.

 Thirty transactions worth US$851 million were flagged by the banking system for staff review, but five requests were granted; US$20 million to Sri Lanka (later recovered), and US$81 million lost to the Philippines, entering the Southeast Asian country's banking system on 5 February 2016.
 This money was laundered through casinos and some later transferred to Hong Kong.

 According to a report published in The Straits Times, investigators suspected that the criminals used the Dridex malware for the attack.